Before jumping to the explanation let’s define the glucose tablets or pills, first.

 - Do not skip meals.

-- Before going to sleep, carbohydrate-containing bites like biscuits, toasts, or food can prevent you from going to severe low glucose levels while sleeping.
+- Before going to sleep, carbohydrate-containing bites like biscuits, toast, or food can prevent you from going to severe low glucose levels, while sleeping.

-- Use glucose monitor for glucose level readings.
+- Use a glucose monitor for glucose level readings.

 What should a diabetic patient avoid when their glucose level drops too low?